modshell

 gateway to access devices using other ports or protocols

-script syntax plugins for MCEdit, Micro and Nano
+script syntax plugins for editors using GtkSourceView, MCEdit, Micro, Nano, Notepad++, (Neo)Vim and VSCode

 …that either will or won’t.